Carmel Crouch – Managing Director, STEPS Group Australia

 With an extensive background in the corporate and disability sector, DJ’s previous roles include supporting the development of stronger ties between corporate businesses, building mutually beneficial partnerships, developing and growing social enterprise opportunities and assisting in the expansion of services.

-Jason is the STEPS Pathway College Trainer and his focus is delivering course curriculum to students and tailoring the program and resources to individual needs.
+Jason is the STEPS Pathway College Training Manager and his focus is delivering course curriculum to students and tailoring the program and resources to individual needs.

 He is passionate about health and wellbeing, and he enjoys working alongside young adults and providing opportunities for learning and personal growth.

 With extensive experience in both the education and disability sector, Jason brings a wide and varied set of practical skills and knowledge.
 Jason is continually refining his own skillset to further enhance learning and engagement within the classroom and he has specialised strategies he uses to support students as they navigate new concepts and experiences.